mnelson4/elijah/plugins/profile-builder/readme.txt

-﻿=== Profile Builder - front-end user registration, login and edit profile ===
+﻿=== User registration & user profile - Profile Builder ===
 Contributors: cozmoslabs, reflectionmedia, sareiodata, adispiac, madalin.ungureanu, iova.mihai, barinagabriel Donate link: http://www.cozmoslabs.com/wordpress-profile-builder/
-Tags: registration, user profile, user registration, custom field registration, customize profile, user fields, extra user fields, builder, profile builder, custom user profile, user profile page, edit profile, custom registration, custom registration form, custom registration page, registration page, user custom fields, user listing, front-end user listing, user login, user registration form, front-end login, login redirect, login widget, front-end register, front-end registration, front-end edit profile, front-end user registration, custom redirects, user email, avatar upload, email confirmation, user approval, customize registration email, minimum password length, minimum password strength, password strength meter, multiple registration forms, register, register form, register user, register users, login form, member directory, redirect user
+Tags: user registration, user profile, user registration form, user fields, extra user fields, edit profile, user custom fields, front-end login, front-end edit profile, front-end user registration, email confirmation, login form, content restriction, restrict content
 Requires at least: 3.1
-Tested up to: 4.4.2
+Tested up to: 4.9.5
-Stable tag: 2.3.4
+Stable tag: 2.8.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Simple to use profile plugin allowing front-end login, user registration and edit profile by using shortcodes.
+Built in Role Editor grants you control over user roles and capabilities on your site.
+Add Content Restriction based on user role.

 == Description ==

 **Profile Builder is WordPress user registration done right.**

+Easy to use profile plugin allowing front-end login, user registration and edit profile by using shortcodes.

+Restrict Content based on user role or logged in status & manage user roles and capabilities using the built in Role Editor.

 **Like this plugin?** Consider leaving a [5 star review](https://wordpress.org/support/view/plugin-reviews/profile-builder?filter=5).

 It lets you customize your website by adding a front-end menu for all your users, giving them a more flexible way to modify their user profile or register users (front-end user registration).
 Users with administrator rights can customize basic user fields or add custom user fields to the front-end forms.

 To achieve this, simply create a new page and give it an intuitive name(i.e. Edit Profile).